 So, what can you put in your vagina?
 Welp, not to sound old fashioned, but if it ain't broke, don't fix it:

 Clean fingers, smooth nails.
 Pretend there's a "No Germs Allowed" clubhouse sign before anything enters.

 Just make sure they're made of FDA-approved silicone.
 Word on the street is the jelly rubber ones can develop nicks where microbes may grow (even after you wash it, eek!), which may expose you to an infection the next time you use it.

-It $12,000 on the black market, but to you?
-Priceless.
-(As long as he's not wearing a flavored condom, since they're intended for oral sex only.
-Anything flavored or scented is your vagina's kryptonite, so steer clear.)
+Penises are fair game, y'all!
+Just make sure he's not wearing a flavored condom, since they're intended for oral sex only.
+Anything flavored or scented is your vagina's kryptonite, so steer clear.